sagemathinc/cocalc-doc/source/teaching-create-course.rst

 These course files are independent of each other, which allows not only different groups of students, but also different due dates, etc.

-.. index:: Course; adding students
+.. index:: Courses; adding students
 .. _adding-students:

 #############################